The 5 best Pokémon card packs to buy in 2023

 Look out for these at your favorite store.

 The Pokémon Trading Card rage never really went away, but it definitely has been reinvigorated in recent years.
-There may be more collectors now than ever before.
-Of course, not every pack is going to be a gold mine, but there are consistently interesting packs you should be on the lookout for if they haven’t been picked over.
-Here are the best Pokémon Trading Card packs to lookout in 2023.
+In fact, there may be more collectors now than ever before.
+Of course, not every pack is going to be a gold mine, but there are consistently interesting packs you should be on the lookout for if you’re hunting for top-tier cards.
+Here are the best Pokémon Trading Card packs to look out for in 2023.

 Related: The 10 most expensive Pokémon cards of all time